We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 (Remember: most businesses fail).

-The three main ones tend to be:
+The four main ones tend to be:

 - Business grants

-(It’s here that the importance of steps 1 and 2 outlined above can become apparent: if you have consulted lots of experts for advice on how to make your business robust, you’re more likely to have a network in place that includes investors; and you are unlikely to ever receive a business grant without being able to provide a solid business plan for assessment).
+(It’s here that the importance of steps 1 and 2 outlined above can become apparent: if you have consulted lots of experts for advice on how to make your business robust, you’re more likely to have a network in place that includes investors; and you are unlikely to ever receive a business grant or business loan without being able to provide a solid business plan for assessment).

 The other thing to consider is whether you actually need money at the very outset of proceedings.
 A lot of businesses actually need time more than cash initially; this is particularly the case for digital businesses that rely more on things like coding or content writing (i.e., businesses where knowledge, rather than physical stock, is the driver of revenue).
 The same goes for consultancy work or legal services.